ydb-platform/ydb/ydb/docs/yql/docs_yfm/docs/en/yql-core/builtins/_includes/list.md

 ## ListCreate {#list-create}

 Construct an empty list.
-The only argument specifies a string describing the data type of the list cell or the type itself obtained using [relevant functions](../types.md).
+The only argument specifies a string describing the data type of the list cell, or the type itself obtained using [relevant functions](../types.md).
 YQL doesn't support lists with an unknown cell type.

 [Documentation for the type definition format](../../types/type_string.md).